OktaySavdi/VPA/README.md

 - HPA and VPA should not be used together for the same application.
 - VPA min, max recommended values can be given #limitRange should be planned
 - Metric server must be installed before
+- The original Deployment specification will be untouched But this has a nice side-effect: for example, if you’re using Argo CD, it won’t detect any diff in the Deployment specification.

 ### Components of VPA